 Our primary needs include experienced kayakers, stand-up paddleboarders, and power boat operators, who will protect the swim course’s outer perimeter.

 When you sign up for this role, you must borrow or bring your own vessel.
-Kayaks should be recreational sit IN and not sit on TOP, with back support.
+Kayaks can be any kind but sit IN is preferred over sit on TOP because of the back support.
+We are always looking for extra SIT IN kayaks for our lifeguards.
+Please contact Nancy Overheim (email@example.com) if you are able to help out with this.
 Please do not expect vessels to be provided for you.

 We also need experienced open water swimmers to serve as "Angel Swimmers."
 Angel Swimmers swim alongside of and provide support and encouragement to less experienced open water swimmers.